-A graduate school statement of purpose should include new and different information about you and your candidacy for grad school.
-It should not repeat the same material which appears in other places on your application.
-You will have the full attention of the admissions committee for a brief time while they review your application and the best way to take advantage of that opportunity is to write a stellar graduate statement of purpose that personalizes your application and makes you memorable.
+SOP is your chance to tell the admissions committee about yourself in narrative form, going beyond the resume, test scores, transcripts, and letters of recommendation.
+The Statement of Purpose should include new and different information about you and your candidacy for grad school.
+It should not repeat the same material that appears in other application documents.
+You will have the full attention of the admissions committee for a brief time while they review your application, and the best way to take advantage of that opportunity is to write a stellar graduate Statement of Purpose that personalizes your application and makes you memorable.

 Cover this, not that, in your graduate school statement of purpose

-- Detailed information about your goals, both short term and long term.
+- Detailed information about your goals, both short-term, and long-term.

 - Repetitive information from other application materials, such as your resume.
 New details, such as recent internship positions or honors, awards or publications can be discussed in the statement of purpose.

-A graduate school statement of purpose is useful in the way that an in-person interview helps the committee makes it admissions decision.
-The format of a graduate statement of purpose will allow you to cover things which qualify you for the program but which were not easy to include in the application.
-Review the listing of “cover this, not that” topics before beginning your own graduate statement of purpose.
-Start writing!
+Statement of purpose or graduate school works in the same way as an in-person interview.
+It helps the admissions committee make decisions.
+The format of a graduate Statement of Purpose allows you to cover things that qualify you for the program but are not easy to include in the application.
+Learn the difference between the statement of purpose and personal statement before writing your own essay.